 Lab Mix Health

 The most important thing is to pick a puppy whose parents have both had all of the health tests relevant to their own breed.
 And whose personalities you would be happy to see replicated in your pup.
 Alternatively, look for a rescue dog that you have met and fallen in love with yourself.
-Because Labs are known to love chewing, you might also want to take a look at our guide to the best indestructible dog beds!

 The Labrador Site Founder